Competitor analysis 2021: all why’s, how-to’s and more [with template]

 What is competitor analysis?

-Competitive analysis is the process of analyzing your competition products, services, marketing strategy, or business ideas.
+Competitive analysis is the process of analyzing your competition products, services, marketing tactics, marketing strategy, or business ideas.

 Based on the competitive analysis you can discover strengths and weaknesses of your competition.
 You will be able to reach customers that are not 100% happy with the solution they get now.
 You can offer your product and increase your market share effectively growing your company.

 Competitive analysis consists of stages we described in detail in this article.
 To make the process easier for you, we prepared a competitor analysis template.
 Once you fill in the template you will not only get a competitor profile, but an actionable plan of action on how to fit effectively in your product category.